mafaldacf/Traffic-Analysis/README.md

     - ii.
 In the analyze menu do follow tcp stream to observe both the username and password.
   - c) `ssh`

 Question: Why can't you see the credentials of SSH when using tcpdump or wireshark?
-Try analysing an SSH connection using tcpdump as well.

 Sugestion: Look in Wireshark -> Follow -> TCP Stream (on a packet from the Telnet connection) to look at the traffic with a nicer presentation.